llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Source Files Consistency
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Clang may open the input files (*) of a BMI during the compilation.
-It implies that when we consume a BMI, all the input files need to be present with the same path and the same contents.
+Clang may open the input files\ :sup:`*` of a BMI during the compilation.
+This implies that when Clang consumes a BMI, all the input files need to be present in the original path and with the original contents.

-To overcome the requirements and simplify cases like distributed builds and sandboxed builds, users can use ``-fmodules-embed-all-files`` flag to embed all input files into the BMI so that clang won't ask to open the corresponding file on disk.
+To overcome these requirements and simplify cases like distributed builds and sandboxed builds, users can use the ``-fmodules-embed-all-files`` flag to embed all input files into the BMI so that Clang does not need to open the corresponding file on disk.

+When the ``-fmodules-embed-all-files`` flag are enabled, Clang explicitly emits the source code into the BMI file, the contents of the BMI file contain a sufficiently verbose representation to reproduce the original source file.

-Input files (*): The source files that took part in the compilation of the BMI.
+:sup:`*`Input files: The source files which took part in the compilation of the BMI.
-For example,
+For example:

 .. code-block:: c++